CosmWasm/cosmwasm/README.md

 ## API entry points

-Web Assembly contracts are basically black boxes.
+WebAssembly contracts are basically black boxes.
 The have no default entry points, and no access to the outside world by default.
 To make them useful, we need to add a few elements.

-If you haven't worked with Web Assembly before, please read an overview on [how to create imports and exports](./EntryPoints.md) in general.
+If you haven't worked with WebAssembly before, please read an overview on [how to create imports and exports](./EntryPoints.md) in general.

 The actual exports provided by the cosmwasm smart contract are: